 14. Christmas Arts & Crafts

 You can never go wrong with an hour or two of holiday arts and crafts.
 Collect an array of Christmas-oriented materials, patterned paper, and supplies so guests can make their own Christmas ornaments, cards, stockings or mini-trees.
 Consider having a volunteer supervise the table if kids will be making arts and crafts.
 You can also use free Christmas coloring pages to keep kids and guests busy.

 Gather your loved ones for a tree decorating session before food and drinks.
 You can have each guest make an ornament at your party or bring their own ornament to make this activity special.
 Don’t forget to keep the Christmas music flowing for this cherished activity.

 16. Christmas Card Crafts

 Have guests bring new or old Christmas cards to create a fun Christmas card project!
-Whether it’s a collage or making ornaments out of Christmas cards, this is a fun way to add Christmas family photos to the mix and make use of extra Christmas cards.
+Whether it’s a collage or making ornaments out of Christmas cards, this is a fun way to add Christmas family photos to the mix and make use of extra holiday cards.

 End your party with a Christmas caroling trip around the neighborhood with your loved ones or set aside time to sing popular Christmas carols at your party.
 This is a traditional holiday activity that never gets old.